echovisionlab/discogs-batch/README.md

 One way to tackle the transaction issue (and possibly the best) would be to stick with single threaded job execution, however, will take very long time (approx 3 to 4 days)

-I highly recommend to upload to local MongoDB first, then migrate.
+I highly recommend to upload to local MongoDB first; then migrate.

-Also, do note that I will not develop any possible command-line based configurations as of this project requires too many environment variables required, and its nature of one-shot process.
+Also, do note that I will not develop features in terms of command-line interface as the nature of project requires too many environment variables to be generalized.
+It would be wiser for you to fork or clone the project; then bring cli features that meets your req.

 ### Parallel Processing
 Set core size to define parellel operation.